Menu

 Classroom Routines.

 Year 6 use the junior cloakroom and have their own peg to store shoes, coats, lunch boxes and bags.
-They bring their waterbottles and book bags into the classroom.
+They bring their water bottles and book bags into the classroom.
 Please do not bring anything else to school, including toys, to help keep our classroom clutter free.
-Please ensure that your child brings a coat to school every day as the weather is changeable and we encourage outdoor play where possible.
+Please ensure that your child brings a coat to school every day as the weather is changeable and we encourage outdoor breaks where possible.
+At the end of the day, the children will collect their belongings and be dismissed from the cloakroom.
+Please email the school directly if you would like to give permission for you child to walk home independently.

 Homework.

-We also practice Key Instant Recall Facts (KIRFs) as part of our Maths homework.
+We practice Key Instant Recall Facts (KIRFs) as part of our Maths homework.
 Practicing KIRFs will consist of short, snappy, practical activities, which should be done daily.
-Each half term your child will receive a KIRFs target, then weekly activity cards and practical ideas to do as homework (see the KIRFs link below).
+Each half term your child will receive a KIRFs target, then weekly activity cards and practical ideas to do as homework.
 Children also have a username and password to access Times Tables Rock Stars.
 It can be played on a tablet or computer and children can play this at any time as part of their maths homework.

 Reading books and Reading records.